dashjoin/platform/dashjoin-docs/docs/administration.md

 Besides custom queries, you can also entirely exclude databases and tables from searches using the system configuration page (/table/config/dj-config).

+### Prioritizing Results

+Using the configuration setting "prioritize-table-in-search", you can instruct the system which tables are to be searched first.
+Results from these tables will appear further up in the search results.

 ### Global Timeout Settings

 Finally, the system configuration page allows setting some global contraints that prevent